tianocore-docs/edk2-DscSpecification/3_edk_ii_dsc_file_format/35_[defines]_section.md

 The FDF filename must be either relative to the directory that contains this DSC file, or it can be absolute, as well as relative to the WORKSPACE .

+**_Interpreter_**

+An interpreter is a computer program that directly executes, i.e. Python, instructions written in a programming or scripting language, without previously compiling them into a machine language program.

 #### Example